Kabyle people: Literature

+The Kabyle people have a rich history of oral literature, such as asefru, performed by imusnawen.

 Economy

 The traditional economy of the area is based on arboriculture (orchards and olive trees) and on the craft industry (tapestry or pottery).
 Mountain and hill farming is gradually giving way to local industry (textile and agro-alimentary).
 In the middle of the 20th century, with the influence and funding by the Kabyle diaspora, many industries were developed in this region.
 It has become the second most important industrial region in the country after Algiers.

 Politics

 The Kabyle have been fierce activists in promoting the cause of Berber (Amazigh) identity.
 The movement has three groups: those Kabyle who identify as part of a larger Berber nation (Berberists); those who identify as part of the Algerian nation (known as "Algerianists", some view Algeria as an essentially Berber nation); and those who consider the Kabyle to be a distinct nation separate from (but akin to) other Berber peoples (known as Kabylists).